Modeling Heterogeneous Peer Assortment Effects using Finite Mixture Exponential Random Graph Models: Network Terminology and Model Description

 \section{Network Terminology and Model Description}

 As social networks typically take the form of binary (in that a social relationship is either present or not), and directed (where a social relationship is not necessarily reciprocated), the description of network terminology will be specific to binary directed networks.
-A network consists of a set of {\it nodes} and a set of \emph{edges} that connect the nodes.
+A network, $g$, consists of a set of {\it nodes} and a set of \emph{edges} that connect the nodes.
 Nodes define the members of a network and, in the case of social networks, usually represent people.
 Edges define the relationship between nodes in the network.
 In the case of social networks, this is a social relation, such as friendship.
 In a directed network, relations do not need to be reciprocated, as individual $i$ might nominate individual $j$, while individual $j$ might not nominate individual $i$.
-An adjacency matrix, \textbf{A}, is a $N \times N$ matrix where where $N$ is the number of individuals in that comprise the network and $A_{ij}$ is $1$ if individual $i$ has nominated individual $j$ and $0$ otherwise.
+A common means of representing a network is that of an adjacency matrix.
+An adjacency matrix for a binary, directed network $g$, \textbf{A}, is a $N \times N$ matrix where where $N$ is the number of individuals in that comprise the network and $a_{ij}$ is $1$ if individual $i$ has nominated individual $j$ and $0$ otherwise.

-In addition to the presence or absence of edges, often times \emph{node-level attributes} are also included in the analysis.
+In addition to the presence or absence of edges, often times \emph{nodal covariates} (such as gender or substance use in social networks) are also included in the analysis.
 In this manuscript, the $N \times P$ matrix of node level variables will be denoted using $\mathbf{X}$.